0xC9C3/Docker-Github-Actions-Runner/README.md

 ## Usage

-The configuration is only generated once.
-If you want to delete the configuration your have to delete your .runner file.
+The configuration is only generated once if it does not exist.

-**Make sure that your volume is writable by the user with the UID 1000.**
+**If you mount the config directory, make sure that your volume is writable by the user with the UID 1000.**

+This image is meant as a base image.

 ### Docker